ra-exelon/roomos-exelonsamples/README.md

+# Disclaimer
+This page and its contents are intended for Exelon use only.
+Unauthorized distribution, reproduction, or disclosure is strictly prohibited.
+All information herein is confidential and subject to Exelon’s internal policies and applicable regulations.

 # Exelon Cisco RoomOS Devices - Macros
 Exelon's use of Cisco RoomOS Macros, allow users to customize video conference devices in combination with the User Interface (UI) Extensions.